swarmauri/swarmauri-sdk/combined/combined_core.md

 class IVectorStore(ABC):
     """
-    Interface for a Document Store responsible for storing, indexing, and retrieving documents.
+    Interface for a vector store responsible for storing, indexing, and retrieving documents.
     """

     @abstractmethod
     def add_document(self, document: IDocument) -> None:
         """
-        Stores a single document in the document store.
+        Stores a single document in the vector store.

         Parameters:
         - document (IDocument): The document to store.